xvxx/vial/docs/MANUAL.md

 ### Global State

-There are four steps involved in setting up shared, global state in **Vial**:
+There are three steps involved in setting up shared, global state in **Vial**:

 1. Enable the `state` feature in your `Cargo.toml`: